-Your doctor can help you understand your risk of developing prostate cancer and the importance of regular prostate cancer screenings – while managing your risk of COVID-19.
+Your doctor can help you understand your risk of developing prostate cancer and the importance of regular prostate cancer screenings.

 Understand your risk of cancer and COVID-19

-For most of us, you’re safer – and better off – sticking to routine cancer screenings, even during COVID-19.
+Most of us are safer – and better off – sticking to routine cancer screenings, even during the battle to reduce the spread of COVID-19. .
 That’s because healthcare providers, including those of us here at Providence, are taking the necessary steps and precautions to reduce the spread of COVID-19 for our patients, visitors and families.

-Your doctor may still feel that the need for regular cancer screenings outweighs the risk of COVID-19 complications, even if you are in a higher risk category.
-If you’re not sure what to do, the best place to start is with you a conversation with your doctor.
+If you’re not sure what to do, the best place to start is with a conversation with your doctor.
 The ACS recommends asking your doctor the following questions to assess your risk of COVID-19 compared to your risk of cancer.

 - What is my risk for the cancer I am being screened for?